 Check in online to avoid a long wait at the airport.
 You can usually check in online 24 hours before your flight, all the way up to an hour before your scheduled departure.

-Though TSA does not actually offer any specific recommendations for airport arrival time, but the general rule of thumb is 2 hours for domestic flights and 3 hours for international flights.
+Though TSA does not actually offer any specific recommendations for airport arrival time, the general rule of thumb is 2 hours for domestic flights and 3 hours for international flights.

 TSA does recommend contacting your airline for a better estimate based on your specific day and time of travel.
 Obviously times like holidays and weekends will be busier than your mid-day Tuesday flight!